D-Jeffrey/gedcom-to-visualmap/gedcom-to-map/models/README.md

 - **Line:** Represents a polyline or connection between locations/people, with support for color, path, and branch/prof attributes.
 - **Person:** Data model for an individual in the family tree, including references to events and relationships.
 - **LifeEvent:** Represents a life event (birth, death, etc.) with date, place, and event type.
 - **Creator:** Logic for generating lines and traversing the family tree for visualization.
+Includes pedigree collapse tracking to analyze unique people vs total Line objects created.
+Creates separate Line object for each unique ancestral path (by design), which can result in many Line objects when same ancestors are reached via multiple paths.
 - **Rainbow:** Color generator for assigning visually distinct colors to lines or groups.

 ## Example Usage